Green-Software-Foundation/if/src/if-attest/README.md

 ## Why is an attestation valuable?

 Only the holder of the private key can possibly sign with the given signature.
 Anyone can recover the public key associated with a signature to be sure it was really the named attester who sent the transaction.
 It also creates an immutabnle snapshot of your manifest details.
+The manifest details inclue an adit level from 1-5 that the signer is attesting, effectively using their private key to confirm that the manifest meets some predefined level of quality.
+In doing so, they are effectively staking some reputation on the veracity of the data.
+Every private key is associated with a public key/address that should be shared by the attester, linking their signatures to their real world identity.

+You can think of an attestation as a trust token - it represents some amount of staked reputation that you as an end user can use to make your own judgments about how trustworthy a manifest is.
+For example, maybe you don;t trust a manifest because some of the data is redacted.
+What if the manifest provider exposed the redacted data to a trusted third party under an NDA who then re-executed the manifest with all the original raw data and attested that the SCI score and total carbon were correct?
+What about if they attested at a level that meant that they fully audited the input data, including independently observing the target system themselves?
+What if that attester was the GSF?
+Or an audit firm?
+Or a government agency?
+What if ten diverse attesters all attested to the data?
+Each attestation is a token of additional trustworthiness.
+There might not be a firm boundary between trustworthy and untrustworthy, just like there's no fixed amount of money that makes separates rich or not rich, but attestations are signals that accumulate up to form a trust picture for a given manifest.

 ## What is actually attested to?